MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfioresourcerequirementslistgetcount.md

 ## -parameters

 ### -param RequirementsList [in]

 A handle to a framework resource-requirements-list object that represents a device's resource requirements list.

 ## -returns

 <b>WdfIoResourceRequirementsListGetCount</b> returns the number of logical configurations that are contained in the resource requirements list.

 A system bug check occurs if the driver supplies an invalid object handle.

 ## -remarks

 For more information about resource requirements lists, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers">Hardware Resources for Framework-Based Drivers</a>.

-The following code example shows how an <a href="https://msdn.microsoft.com/72dfe548-af8f-4381-84b4-aa10a9b7c92a">EvtDeviceFilterRemoveResourceRequirements</a> callback function can obtain the number of logical configurations that are contained in a resource requirements list.</p>